discourse/discourse/README.md

 [![Code Climate](https://codeclimate.com/github/discourse/discourse.png)](https://codeclimate.com/github/discourse/discourse)

 Discourse is **100% free** and **open-source**.
-We encourage and support an active, healthy community that accepts contributions from the public.
-We'd like you to be a part of that community.
+We encourage and support an active, healthy community that accepts contributions from the public &ndash; including you!

 Before contributing to Discourse: